cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Backing up your virtual devices

+Virtual devices can be backed up by creating either session snapshots or DB backups.

+### Device snapshots

 Saving a session snapshot on the Sessions tab every now and then will protect your data in case anything goes wrong.
+Re-importing a session snapshot will create a clone of the device at the moment where it was backed up.

+### DB backups

+In addition to full device snapshots you can export a zip archive on the emulation tab.
+This archive contains all databases and applications in device RAM as portable .prc and .pdb files.

 # Handling fatal errors

 The emulator is pretty stable, but you may encounter situations in which it crashes.
-This may be due to a bug in the emulator, or due to the way POSE and Cloudpilot interact with PalmOS for installing software, setting the hotsync name and similar tasks.
+This may be due to a bug in the emulator, or due to the way POSE and Cloudpilot interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.

 If the emulator crashes Cloudpilot will stop immediatelly and show you a dialog that allows you to restart the emulator.
 Upon restart Cloudpilot will not